joachimdekker/master-thesis/docs/thesis/chapters/Compiling Excel/compute.typ

 We consider the savings account interest We can distinguish three columns.
 The amount. of money currently in the savings account.
 The amount of interest that year. and the potential money you add to the savings account during the year.
 Here we can see that the column for the interest and the. actual amount of money in the savings account is actually a computer column part of the chain.
 This chain calculates its value by taking the value of the interest the previous value of the money in the savings account And also the money. that you are putting into them savings account and then calculating the interest you had on this and updating the value in the current row.

 === Choice
-Of course, Excel also has flow control functions such as sum if or choice.
+Excel also has flow control functions such as sum if or choice.
 Functions can have simple constant values in them, or references to other functions, which means that they split the path of computation.

 We model this choice with its own choice node.
 This choice node has a. selector function which can select the path of computation to do next. within the actuarial computations, we see that there are a lot of different paths to take, and thus the choice operator is really important in these calculations.

 == Support Graph<subsec:support-graph>
 The support graph is a multi-directional cyclic graph that describes the underlying compute model of an excel sheet.
 The support graph used in this thesis is different than those found in Excel or in @sestoft_spreadsheet_2006.
-This is mainly due to the fact that this graph is multi-directional and can thus be traversed from both sides, which heavility simplifies compilation.
+This is mainly due to the fact that this graph is multi-directional and can thus be traversed from both sides, which heavily simplifies compilation.

 The support graph supports the operation for traversing the graph.
 This is done in topologically sorted way, which means that when we traverse node _a_, we have already traversed the dependencies of _a_.
 This ensures consistent traversal and updating of the graph.
 Traversing the graph and making updates to the graph is a common operation within a compiler step.